-People who have LAM have trouble breathing because it is more difficult to move air in and out of narrowed bronchial tubes.
-Additionally, the replacement of normal lung tissue with cysts weakens the ability of the lungs to introduce oxygen into the bloodstream.
+People who have LAM have trouble breathing because it is more difficult to move air in and out of the bronchial tubes.
+Also, the replacement of normal lung tissue with cysts or holes weakens the ability of the lungs to move oxygen into the bloodstream.

 Patients with LAM may also develop growths in the kidneys called angiomyolipomas.
 These are harmless unless they become large, in which case they can cause bleeding.

-LAM almost exclusively affects women.
+Lymphangioleiomyomatosis (LAM) almost exclusively affects women.
 Women who have the disease are usually diagnosed between the ages of 20 and 40.
 About 30% of women who have tuberous sclerosis also have LAM.

-There is a hereditary form of the disease that occurs in patients who have a disease called tuberous sclerosis.
 There is a second form of LAM that is not associated with tuberous sclerosis, called sporadic LAM.
-People who have sporadic LAM also have changes in these genes, but the gene mutations are not hereditary and cannot be passed on to children.
-The reason these gene mutations occur remains a mystery.
+People who have sporadic LAM also have genetic mutations, but the gene mutations are not hereditary and cannot be passed on to children.
+The reason these gene mutations occur is unclear.